 Through our human rights due diligence, the Group aims to build a system for receiving concerns and grievances from rights holders while engaging in dialogue with them.

-Appointment of harassment counselor
+Appointment of Harassment Counselor

 The Group has appointed several harassment counselors at each business site to fairly ascertain the facts in the event of an occurrence and to take prompt action to solve the issue.
 We have both male and female counselors.
 This hotline is available for everyone working for the Company (including employees, contract employees, part-timers, and dispatch workers/subcontractor employees), our customers, and employees of our business partners.